tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 Files included
 ---

-The project includes the following files:
+The project includes the following files in the same GitHub folder as this document:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* driving_behavior_cloning_project.md summarizing the results

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-Model Architecture and Training Strategy
+Model Architecture
 ---

-#### 1. Model Architecture
+The network architecture used in this project is the similar to the Navidia architecture(https://arxiv.org/pdf/1704.07911.pdf), which consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers.

-The network architecture used in this project is the similar to the Navidia architecture(https://arxiv.org/pdf/1704.07911.pdf) shown in
+A visualization of the architecture is displayed below.

-Figure 1 shows the network  used in this project, which consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers.
+![Navidia architecture][image1]

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+Training Strategy

-#### 2. Train the model
+---

 The weights of the network is trained to minimize the mean-squared error between the steering angle output by the network, and the ground truth human driver steering angle.